GustavePate/lycheesync/README.md

 - `-l` **link mode**.
 Don't copy files from source folder to lychee directory structure, just create symbolic links (thumbnails will however be created in lychee's directory structure)
 - `-s` **sort mode**.
 Sort album by name in lychee.
 Could be usefull if your album names start with the date (YYYYMMDD).

+Complete logs for the last run can be found in `logs/lycheesync.log`

+### Using crontab to automate synchronization

+Add this line in your crontab (`crontab -e`) to synchronize a photo directory to your lychee installation every day at 2 am.

+    0 2 * * * cd /path/to/lycheesync && . ./venv3.4/bin/activate && python -m lycheesync.sync /path/to/photo_directory/ /var/www/path/to/lychee/ ./ressources/conf.json -v -d &> /tmp/lycheesync

 ## Technical doc